-The next event is likely to be in January 2021 and run as a virtual event.
-Details will be avalable in November 2020.
-We hope to be back to meeting in person at some point in 2021.
+The next event will be in the summer of 2021.
+Details will be avalable in April.
+We hope to be back to meeting in person this year.
 Watch this space for more details.

 Past events have addressed topics such as;

 November 2021 - Business Analysis as a Service - Allianz Insurance Case Study/ Workshop

 This session provided insights to the BA practice transformation at Allianz Insurance.
 Key findings were presented on the practice leaders’ experience of offering and delivering business analysis as a service.
 This workshop follows on from the August webinar on the same subject and included breakout sessions for open discussion.

 August 2021 Webinar - Business Analysis as a Service

 Thinking about and delivering business analysis as a service, helps to establish and communicate the core value proposition offered by a business analysis team.
 This approach was outlined at a Forum event in 2018 and has since been pioneered by a number of organisations.
 This webinar was an opportunity to understand the principles underlying the service approach and to hear from some of the early exponents about their practical experiences.